prismelabs/analytics/README.md

 # :gem: `prismeanalytics` - An Open Source, privacy-focused and progressive analytics service.

+## Why is the repository empty ?

+I've already built a closed source MVP of what Prisme Analytics may look like but it's not until recently that I decided to open source it.

+There will be a lot of changes in the following weeks, be sure to watch and star the repository to get informed of the progress.

 ## Contributing

 If you want to contribute to `prismeanalytics` to add a feature or improve the